Up to 38 m2, Spreads 99% less bacteria*, Quiet for good sleep HU4811/60

 My Philips Humidifier does not humidify the air

-If your Philips Humidifier does not humidify the air (or you notice that the humidity indication does not change), there might be some possible causes.
-See how to resolve this below.
+If your Philips Humidifier does not humidify the air (or you notice that the humidity indication does not change), please find out here how to simply solve this yourself.

 The room is too big

-There’s a maximum room size that your Philips Humidifier can humidify.
-If you exceed the room size recommended for your specific humidifier model, the indication will not change since your humidifier will not be able to provide the expected results.
+There is a maximum room size that your Philips Humidifier can humidify.
+If you exceed the recommended room size for your specific humidifier model, the indication will not change since your humidifier will not be able to provide the expected results.

 The humidification filter is not correctly assembled

 The humidification filter should be assembled around the filter support.
 Your humidifier cannot function without it.
 Please make sure that this is the case.

 The image below does not apply to HU59xx humidifier models.

 Doors or windows are open

 When windows or doors are open, the humidity from your Philips Humidifier will not remain in the room.